ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 10 - AJAX, REST, & Promises.md

 ```

 ## Exercise 2 - Working with Promises
+Using the API at http://jsonplaceholder.typicode.com/ create an app with the following functionality.
+Use Promises for everything.

 1. **Login page** - Display a login form asking user for a username.
 	- On Submit, look up the username entered by the user.